OP cooperative bank visits to schools

 OP supports the Pikkuyrittäjät (Tiny Entrepreneurs) and Uskalla yrittää (Dare to Try) programmes by Junior Achievement Finland

-Through our partnership with Junior Achievement Finland, OP is involved in the finale of the ‘Dare to Try’ programme.
+Through our partnership with Junior Achievement Finland, OP is involved in the regional semifinals and national finals of the ‘Dare to Try’ programme.
 OP also supports the ‘Tiny Entrepreneurs’ programme.
-The purpose of these is to strengthen the working life skills of primary school and secondary school pupils and to help guide pupils towards the path of entrepreneurship.
+The purpose of these is to strengthen the working life skills of primary school and secondary school students and to help guide students towards the path of entrepreneurship.
 In the Tiny Entrepreneurs programme, the emphasis is particularly on elementary school-aged children, who set up their first businesses with the help of the programme.

 OP is involved in Yrityskylä activities around Finland

-Yrityskylä (Business Village) is a Finnish learning concept that has been awarded the world’s best education innovation.
-The concept offers positive experiences in working life, economy and society to schoolchildren in Years 7 and 10.
-Today, Yrityskylä has reached more than 300,000 children and young people and operates at eight locations in various parts of Finland.
-OP supports Yrityskylä activities around Finland.
+Yrityskylä (Business Village) is a Finnish learning concept that has been awarded as the world’s best education innovation.
+The concept offers positive experiences in working life, the economy and society to sixth-graders and ninth-graders.
+Business Village operates in eight cities and towns, and OP supports the work of the initiative around Finland.

-In the banks' joint Taloustaitohanke (financial literacy project), co-ordinated by the Helsinki Deaconess Institute, bank employees teach socially excluded young people financial literacy skills in workshops and individual sessions around Finland.
-Launched in 2013, the project co-ordinates visits by OP employees to youth groups and helps young people to learn personal finance skills through individual training.
+The Helsinki Deaconess Foundation coordinates a financial literacy project, Taloustaito, which involves bank employees giving financial literacy classes and one-on-one instruction to disadvantaged young people around the country.
+Launched in 2013, the project coordinates visits by OP employees to youth groups and helps young people learn personal finance skills through individual training.

 Let’s talk #moneytalk and #personalfinance face-to-face and on social media.